pedrogarciafreitas/WaSP/README.md

 to build both encoder and decoder.

-### Kakadu installation on Linux
+### OpenJPEG

-Residual encoding is currently done by JPEG2000 and for that we use the Kakadu Software.
+Residual encoding is currently done by JPEG2000, and for that we use the OpenJPEG 2000.
+[Download opj_compress and opj_decompress](https://github.com/uclouvain/openjpeg/releases/)

-[Download Kakadu for Linux](http://kakadusoftware.com/downloads/) and see Kakadu's README.txt for instructions regarding **LD\_LIBRARY\_PATH**.

-If you encounter the error *"kakadu/kdu_compress: /usr/lib/x86_64-linux-gnu/libstdc++.so.6: version `GLIBCXX_3.4.21'* not found" do the following,

->sudo add-apt-repository ppa:ubuntu-toolchain-r/test

->sudo apt-get update

->sudo apt-get install libstdc++6

 ## Demo

 An [encoding of the I01_Bikes at rate 0.75 bpp](http://www.cs.tut.fi/~astolap/WaSP/github_demo/I01_Bikes-169_41.9343_0.74902.LF) is provided as an example for the decoder.
 You can run the decoder with,

->./wasp-decoder-bin /path/to/I01_Bikes-169_41.9343_0.74902.LF /path/to/output /path/to/Kakadu/
+>./wasp-decoder-bin /path/to/I01_Bikes-169_41.9343_0.74902.LF /path/to/output /path/to/opj/

 For encoding a [sample configuration file](http://www.cs.tut.fi/~astolap/WaSP/github_demo/I01_Bikes-169_41.9343_0.74902.conf) is provided for the same I01_Bikes encoding.
 Download [inverse depth for Lytro dataset](http://www.cs.tut.fi/~astolap/WaSP/Lytro_inverse_depth.zip) before attempting to run the encoder.
 Place the inverse depth .pgm files in the directory containing the original .ppm files.
 You can run the encoder with,

->./wasp-encoder-bin /path/to/original_images/ /path/to/output/directory /path/to/Kakadu/ /path/to/I01_Bikes-169_41.9343_0.74902.conf
+>./wasp-encoder-bin /path/to/original_images/ /path/to/output/directory /path/to/opj/ /path/to/I01_Bikes-169_41.9343_0.74902.conf

 ## Running the encoder

-Encoder takes four arguments: path to input images, path to output directory, path to Kakadu directory and path to the configuration file.
+Encoder takes four arguments: path to input images, path to output directory, path to opj directory and path to the configuration file.

 Encoder assumes that the images are named using col_row.ppm in %03d format, for example view row=7,col=3 should be in a file named **003\_007.ppm**.
 For the UNSW style inverse depths, the encoder assumes that depth files are named as **003\_007.pgm** and are found in the same folder as the color images.

-Encoder also assumes that the directory pointing to Kakadu installation contains **kdu_compress** and **kdu_expand** executables.
+Encoder also assumes that the directory pointing to opj installation contains **opj_compress** and **opj_decompress** executables.

 ### Configuration file